top of page

 Murakami has been part of numerous chamber recitals and ensembles, performing at universities and venues across the United States and Asia.
 He has also performed at several conferences: including the 2006 and 2016 North American Saxophone Alliance Biennial Conferences, the 2018 and 2022 International Trombone Festival, the 2015 International Double Reed Society and the 2022 South Central Regional Tuba Euphonium Conference.
 Additionally, he serves as collaborative pianist at the University of Central Arkansas for 60+ faculty, guest artist and student recitals annually.
 He was honored recently to present recitals with esteemed artists such as Gene Pokorny, Principal Tuba, the Chicago Symphony Orchestra, Christian Lindberg, distinguished trombone player, and many others.

 His primary teachers include Uriel Tsachor, Daniel Shapiro, Naoyuki Taneda, Atsuko Jinzai, and Hideto Nishikawa.
 Murakami has studied chamber music with Tricia Park, Peter Salaff and Vivian Weilerstein.
 In addition to this, he has worked with renowned pianists including Logan Skelton, Andre Michel Schub, Josef Kalichstein, Stephen Hough, Misha Dichter, Oxana Yablonskaya, and Klaus Schilde.
 As a passionate educator, Murakami enjoys working with local and international piano students.
 Many of his students continue to study at the university level and have gone on to celebrate successful careers in music.
-When not at the piano, Murakami is an avid hiker.
+When not at the piano, Murakami enjoys reading, traveling, photography, and hiking.

 その後渡米しクリーブランド音楽院でダニエル シャピロ氏 室内楽をヴィヴィアン ホルニック ウェイラーシュタイン女史、ピーター サラフ氏に師事する。在学中にSadie Zellenピアノ賞受賞する。